xushangning/ei332/README.md

 Some of the files may *NOT* be distributable under the GPL license due to restrictions of the Intel University Program.
 The author has tried its best to remove such files but omission is unavoidable. **USE AT YOUR OWN DISCRETION!**

+Notably, the PLL from the IP catalog for generating clock signals is not included.

 ## References

 - [yyong119/EI332-SourceCode](https://github.com/yyong119/EI332-SourceCode)